 Do you know that our body is two-thirds water?
 This is the reason why hydration is so essential in ensuring that our body functions properly and is able to get through the day.
 Drinking sufficient water allows our bodies to control body temperature, keep joints lubricated, and transport nutrients.
 Other benefits of proper hydration include enhancing mood, fending off illnesses, and boosting cognitive health.

 Even though hydration is crucial, dehydration is one of the most common medical conditions for the elderly in the United States.
 Warning signs can be drowsiness, headaches, dry mouth, and slow metabolism, to name a few.
-To avoid dehydration from occurring, take a look at these few hydration tips for the elderly.
+To avoid dehydration from occurring to you, take a look at these few hydration tips for the elderly.

 Eat Foods Rich in Fluids

 What do watermelon, celery, and peach have in common?
 They’re all foods containing high concentrations of water, in addition to strawberries, bell peppers, and broccoli.
-While water is no doubt still the best source for hydration, your loved ones can also keep their bodies well-hydrated by consuming a water-rich diet.
+While water is no doubt still the best source for hydration, you can also keep your body well-hydrated by consuming a water-rich diet.
 For meals, opt for soups instead of salads and ice-pops for desserts.

 Skip Dehydrating Beverages